phe9480/IntroStats/README.md

-# Biomedical Statistics
+# Introductory Statistics

-An R Package is created for introductory statistics in biomedical fields
+An R Package is created for introductory statistics

 Instructions to download and install the package